 Our quest for it should never be cynically thought of.
 On the contrary, it should be pursued with vigor and ardor and conviction, with honesty, ethics and skill, and most importantly, with courage.
 It takes more courage to seek justice than to seek vengeance.
 Aviation safety and justice owe a debt of gratitude to each of you.
 Not only those who are here but each of you who wanted to be here.
 But we especially acknowledge Pastor Doug and Mrs. Shepherd for the fortitude and courage that they had and have to stand by their principles and their quest for a measure of justice to arise on behalf of all from this tragedy, to the end that no person aboard Flight 5481 shall have died in vain.
 It is their hope and ours that we have delivered here today for each of you, some measure of justice.

-Paul J. Hedlund and Ronald L. M. Goldman, Baum Hedlund Partners, and Aviation Attorneys
+Paul J. Hedlund and Ronald L. M. Goldman, Baum Hedlund Shareholders, and Aviation Attorneys

 Published in Andrews Aviation Litigation Reporter, Volume 24, Issue 5 / April 2006 by Thomson West and ATLA-Association of Trial Lawyers of America Aviation Law Section Newsletter Vol. 13, No. 3, Spring 2006